alexandrelam/blame-detective-cli/README.md

 See the [open issues](https://github.com/alexandrelam/blame-detective-cli/issues) for a full list of proposed features (and known issues).

-- [ ] Generate batch of whole.diff files
+- [x] Generate batch of whole.diff files
-- [ ] Generate concurently diff folder from batched whole.diff files
+- [x] Generate concurently diff folder from batched whole.diff files
 - [ ] Cache query, generate folder name with a hash from the command
+- [ ] Add .blamedignore config file
+- [ ] Ignore big useless files

 <p align="right">(<a href="#readme-top">back to top</a>)</p>